-• Clamping /tying the cord: If the baby does not need resuscitation, wait for cord pulsations to cease or approximately 1-3 minutes after birth, whichever comes first, and then place one metal clamp /cord tie 2 centimeters from the baby's abdomen and the second clamp / tie another 2 centimeters from the first clamp/tie.
-Cutting the cord soon after birth can decrease the amount of blood that is transfused to the baby from the placenta and, in preterm babies; it is likely to result in subsequent anemia and increased chances of needing a blood transfusion.

-- Cutting the cord: Cut the cord with sterile scissors or surgical blade, under a piece of gauze in order to avoid splashing of blood.
+- Clamping /tying the cord: If the baby does not need resuscitation, wait for cord pulsations to cease or approximately 1-3 minutes after birth, whichever comes first, and then place one metal clamp /cord tie 2 centimeters from the baby's abdomen and the second clamp / tie another 2 centimeters from the first clamp/tie.
+Cutting the cord soon after birth can decrease the amount of blood that is transfused to the baby from the placenta and, in preterm babies; it is likely to result in subsequent anemia and increased chances of needing a blood transfusion (1-2) - Cutting the cord: Cut the cord with sterile scissors or surgical blade, under a piece of gauze in order to avoid splashing of blood.
 At every delivery, a clean separate pair of scissors or blade should be designated for this purpose.
-Counseling on cord care: - o Check for bleeding/oozing and retie if necessary. - The cord may be tied by using sterile cotton ties, elastic bands, or pre -sterilized disposable cord tie. - o Advise the mother not to cover the cord with the diaper - o Don't use bandages as it may delay healing and introduce infection. - On't use alcohol for cleansing as it may delay healing. - Don't apply traditional remedies to the cord as it may cause tetanus and other infections - Applying 4% of chlorhexidine to the umbilical stamp is recommended by WHO if delivery is conducted in the community or under unclean circumstances.
+Counseling on cord care: - o Check for bleeding/oozing and retie if necessary. - The cord may be tied by using sterile cotton ties, elastic bands, or pri -sterilized disposable cord tie. - o Advise the mother not to cover the cord with the diaper - o Don't use bandages as it may delay healing and introduce infection. - o Don't use alcohol for cleansing as it may delay healing. - Don't apply traditional remedies to the cord as it may cause tetanus and other infections. - o There is a global evidence that application of chlorhexidine reduces sever cord infection and newborn sepsis and thus recommended to apply 4% chlorhexdine immediately after cutting the cord and continue for 7 days (3-5).